 Some thoughts on the conceptual immune system of the “Synthesis”

-As noted in Bad Takes #3, there is a long tradition of dismissing internalist theories on the false grounds that such theories are appeals to teleology or mystical inner urges.
+As noted in Bad Takes #3, there is a long tradition of dismissing internalist-structuralist thinking on the false grounds that such ideas are necessarily appeals to teleology or mystical inner urges.
 If an alternative theory can be dismissed in this manner a priori, as an absurdity, then no further effort is required: no complex theoretical modeling is required, no time-consuming experiments, and no difficult analyses of empirical data.
-Instead, one simply considers a caricature of the alternative theory, dismisses it as absurd, and — without suffering a moment of cognitive dissonance — one goes back to assuming that selection is the ultimate source of meaning and explanation in biology.
+Instead, one simply considers a caricature of the alternative theory, dismisses it as absurd, and goes back to assuming that selection is the ultimate source of meaning and explanation in biology.

-Indeed, 20th-century neo-Darwinism developed its own conceptual immune system, based on a series of facile arguments, each representing some type of excluded-middle or false-dilemma fallacy.
+Indeed, a key part of the conceptual immune system of the neo-Darwinian thought-collective is a series of facile arguments, each representing some type of excluded-middle or false-dilemma fallacy.

 |To reject this||Argue against this version||Ignoring this version|

 |Saltation||Evolution only takes leaps; new features must arise fully formed||Evolution normally includes steps or jumps reflecting distinctive variations|

 |Catastrophism||The emergence of key innovations or higher taxa requires catastrophes (revolutions)||Non-normal catastrophes play a disproportionate role in major evolutionary episodes|